3. Remove the membrane from the back of each rack of ribs. Cut each rack crosswise in the middle to create two smaller racks.

 Season the baby back ribs and double wrap them in foil

 5. Brush the cooking grates clean.
 Place the ribs on the grill over direct medium heat and cook for 1 hour, with the lid closed, occasionally turning the packets over for even cooking, making sure not to pierce the foil.

-6. Remove the packets from the grill and let rest for about 10 minutes.
+6. Remove the packets of ribs from the grill and let rest for about 10 minutes.
 Carefully open the foil packets, remove the ribs, and discard the rendered fat and foil.